usnistgov/dioptra/docs/source/how-to/creating-a-plugin.rst

          Dioptra plugin file creation page

-   4. **Add Code and Register Tasks:**
+   4. **Add Python Code and Register Tasks:**

-      Upload your code or copy/paste it into the editor.
+      Upload your Python code or copy/paste it into the editor.
 Then, register the tasks:

       - **Option 1:** Click **"Import Function Tasks"** to auto detect function tasks.
       - **Option 2:** **Manually register each task**.
 The Plugin function task Name must match the Python function name exactly.